gethinode/hinode/content/en/docs/0.8/getting-started/commands.md

 layout: docs
 ---

-The Hinode theme uses [Node Package Manager]({{< param "links.npm" >}}) to automate the build process and to keep track of dependencies.
+Hinode uses [Node Package Manager]({{< param "links.npm" >}}) to automate the build process and to keep track of dependencies.
 The `package.json` file in the repository root defines several commands to simplify local development and testing.
 The following paragraphs describe the main commands.

 ## Starting a local server